Schavcovsky/Movies/README.md

 # Movies

-The Movies App is a native iOS movile app for movie enthusiasts, offering comprehensive access to a wide range of movies from the TMDB API.
+Movies App is a native iOS movile app for movie enthusiasts, offering comprehensive access to a wide range of movies from the TMDB API.
 It features various categories, detailed movie information, a robust search functionality, and user-centric favorites management.

 ## 📝 Features